-The American-Made Challenges incentivize the nation's entrepreneurs to reassert American leadership in the energy marketplace.
+The American-Made Challenges incentivize the nation's entrepreneurs to strengthen American leadership in energy innovation and domestic manufacturing.
 These new challenges seek to lower the barriers U.S.-based innovators face in reaching manufacturing scale by accelerating the cycles of learning from years to weeks, while helping to create partnerships that connect entrepreneurs to the private sector and the network of DOE's National Laboratories across the nation.

 The American-Made Challenges prize model supports the Administration’s work to spur manufacturing, develop innovative solutions and products, and create new domestic jobs and opportunities through public-private partnerships.
 It will demonstrate a new way government can foster R&D to empower American ingenuity and reassert national leadership in the marketplace.